ISISNeutronMuon/MDANSE/README.md

 be directly compared with neutron scattering experiments, particularly inelastic and quasi-elastic neutron scattering spectroscopies.

-To do this, it interfaces with a variety of MD simulation software such as CASTEP, VASP, DMOL, Gromacs, DLPOY, CHARMM, LAMMPS, PBD, DFTB etc., and provides both a graphical user interface (GUI) and a command line interface.
+To do this, it interfaces with a variety of MD simulation software such as CASTEP, VASP, DMOL, Gromacs, DL_POLY, CHARMM, LAMMPS, PBD, DFTB etc., and provides both a graphical user interface (GUI) and a command line interface.

 This project is built on the development published previously: \